 Joseph A. Janicki, MD

-Dr. Janicki is an attending physician in the Division of Orthopaedic Surgery and Assistant Professor of Orthopaedic Surgery at Northwestern University Feinberg School of Medicine.
-He currently serves as the co-director of the Bone Health Program.
+Dr. Janicki is an attending physician in the Division of Orthopaedic Surgery and Associate Professor of Orthopaedic Surgery at Northwestern University Feinberg School of Medicine.
+He currently serves as the co-director (Surgical and Research) of the Bone Health Program.
 He has a number of grant-funded bone health research initiatives.

 Jennifer L. Miller, MD, CCD